 The traditional degree-first hiring model began to crumble in 2025.
 Employers are increasingly focusing on verifiable skills and capabilities rather than pedigree.

-• The Impact: This shift makes internal talent development and internal mobility programs more critical than ever.
+- The Impact: This shift makes internal talent development and internal mobility programs more critical than ever.
 The quickest way to close a skill gap is by reskilling an existing, engaged employee, not by competing in the external market for a new hire.
+For organizations using succession software, this means succession planning can no longer be limited to naming backups for senior roles.
+It needs to connect skills, readiness, development actions, and future role requirements in one place.

 2. AI Moved from Experiment to Operational Tool

-In 2025, Artificial Intelligence (AI)went from being a novelty to an embedded operational tool in HR.
-While 2025 was about testing, 2026 will be about embedding.
+In 2025, Artificial Intelligence (AI) went from being a novelty to an embedded operational tool in HR.
+While 2025 was about testing AI, 2026 will be about embedding it into core talent processes.

-• The Impact: The time AI saves on administrative HR tasks (like initial resume screening and scheduling) is creating an opportunity for HR teams to focus their human expertise on high-value areas: candidate relationship-building, leadership coaching, and strategic workforce planning.
+- The Impact: The time AI saves on administrative HR tasks (like initial resume screening and scheduling) is creating an opportunity for HR teams to focus their human expertise on high-value areas: candidate relationship-building, leadership coaching, and strategic workforce planning.
+For succession planning specifically, AI can help HR teams identify gaps earlier, surface leadership risk, and bring more structure to readiness conversations.
+But AI is most valuable when paired with purpose-built, stand alone succession planning software that is designed specifically for succession planning, not buried inside a broader HR tool.

 5 Strategic Predictions for Talent in 2026